bookofproofs/bookofproofs.github.io/_sources/history/13th-century/al-tusi-nasir.md

 **Nasir al-Tusi** was an Islamic astronomer and mathematician who joined the Mongols who conquered Baghdad.
 He made important contributions to astronomy and wrote many commentaries on Greek texts.

 ### Mathematical Profile (Excerpt):
-* In fact al-Tusi was known by a number of different names during his lifetime such as Muhaqqiq-i Tusi, Khwaja-yi Tusi and Khwaja Nasir.
+* Al-Tusi was known by a number of different names during his lifetime such as Muhaqqiq-i Tusi, Khwaja-yi Tusi and Khwaja Nasir.
 * Al-Tusi was born in Tus, which lies close to Meshed in northeastern Iran high up in the valley of the Kashaf River.
 * This was a period in which there would be little peace and tranquillity for great scholars to pursue their works, and al-Tusi was inevitably drawn into the conflict engulfing his country.
 * The Twelfth Imam was the main sect of Shi'ite Muslims and the school where al-Tusi was educated was mainly a religious establishment.